+You will develop your key skills progressively through all aspects of the programme, and also through the Modern Languages website and Student Handbook.
-Each language Stage identifies specific linguistic and learning skills to be achieved, and these are cumulative in the sense that, for example, in Stage 5 you will be expected to demonstrate skills required at Stage 4.
-Given the highly communicative and resource-based nature of language learning, you are guided to develop all of the key skills above in all of the Stages.

-The Part 1 induction programme introduces you to learning strategies and methods, and also ensures that you sign up for training sessions in the use of ICT and for an introduction to the University Library.
+- Each language Stage identifies specific linguistic and learning skills to be achieved, and these are cumulative in the sense that, for example, in Stage 5 you will be expected to demonstrate skills required at Stage 4.
+Given the highly communicative and resource-based nature of language learning, you are guided to develop all of the key skills above in all of the Stages. - The induction programme for first part students introduces you to learning strategies and methods, and also ensures that you sign up for training sessions in the use of ICT and for an introduction to the University Library.
 Your experience of all these induction activities is monitored during personal tutorials.
-Study skills and writing workshops are available throughout the year on request.

-Broadly speaking in the fields, the emphasis in Part 1 is on developing basic bibliographical and referencing skills, producing written work according to academic conventions, making individual and group presentations and developing an independent approach to learning.
-We also encourage you to develop good computer skills.

-In Part 2 the stress is on developing the kind of research skills and independent learning strategies which will prepare you to make the most of the social and cultural experiences of your Year Abroad and for producing the Investigative Project.
-This includes working with others on group tasks.

-You will spend Part 3 abroad, when the emphasis is on enhancing independence and initiative in studying a foreign language and culture, developing empirical research skills and producing a long project.
-The Modern Languages Year Abroad website offers students who are abroad the opportunity to communicate with both staff at home and other students abroad.

-In the final Part we stress advanced research skills, including the evaluation of the roles of primary and secondary sources, and developing the ability to develop a sustained argument in writing and to give academic oral presentations.

-Written, in-class and tutorial feedback is given to help you to identify the strengths and weaknesses of your key skills, and you will have the opportunity to monitor and evaluate your own progress in key skills with your academic advisor.
+Study skills and writing workshops are available throughout the part on request. - Broadly speaking in the content modules, the emphasis in Part 1 is on developing basic bibliographical and referencing skills, producing written work according to academic conventions, on making individual and group presentations and developing an independent approach to learning.
+We also encourage you to develop good computer skills. - In Part 2 the stress is on developing the kind of research skills and independent learning strategies which will prepare you to make the most of the social and cultural experiences of your Year Abroad and for producing the Investigative Project.
+This includes working with others on group tasks. - You will normally spend Part 3 abroad, when the emphasis is on enhancing independence and initiative in studying a foreign language and culture, developing empirical research skills and producing a long project.
+The Modern Languages Year Abroad website offers students who are abroad the opportunity to communicate with both staff at home and other students abroad. - In Part 4 (for foreign languages) or Part 3 (for English language) we stress advanced research skills, including the evaluation of the roles of primary and secondary sources, on developing the ability to give academic oral presentations and on advanced reading and writing skills capable of discriminating diverse registers and purposes. - Written, in-class and tutorial feedback is given to help you to identify the strengths and weaknesses of your key skills and as student profiling is implemented, you will be required to monitor and evaluate your own progress in key skills with your personal academic tutor.